 What is a vasectomy?

-A vasectomy is an operation that makes a man permanently unable to get a woman pregnant.
-It involves cutting the 2 tubes called vas deferens so that sperm can no longer get into the semen.
+A vasectomy is a procedure that makes a man permanently unable to get a woman pregnant.
+It involves cutting or blocking the two tubes, called the vas deferens, so that sperm can no longer get into the semen.

 How is a vasectomy done?